knrt10/kubernetes-basicLearning/readme.md

 `docker exec -it kubia-container bash`

 This will run bash inside the existing **kubia-container** container.
 The **bash** process will have the same Linux namespaces as the main container process.
 This allows you to explore the container from within and see how Node.js and your app see the system when running inside the container.

-The **-it** option is shorthand for two options:
+The **`-it`** option is shorthand for two options:

-- -i, which makes sure STDIN is kept open.
+- `-i`, which makes sure STDIN is kept open.
 You need this for entering commands into the shell.
-- -t, which allocates a pseudo terminal (TTY).
+- `-t`, which allocates a pseudo terminal (TTY).

 #### Exploring container from within